metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_definition_v1alpha1_manifest.md

 - `file_path_pattern` (String) Specifies the paths or patterns identifying where the log files are stored.
 This field allows the system to locate and manage log files effectively.
 Examples:  - /home/postgres/pgdata/pgroot/data/log/postgresql-* - /data/mysql/log/mysqld-error.log
 - `name` (String) Specifies a descriptive label for the log type, such as 'slow' for a MySQL slow log file.
 It provides a clear identification of the log's purpose and content.

+<a id="nestedatt--spec--component_defs--monitor"></a>
+### Nested Schema for `spec.component_defs.monitor`

+Optional:

+- `built_in` (Boolean) builtIn is a switch to enable KubeBlocks builtIn monitoring.
+If BuiltIn is set to true, monitor metrics will be scraped automatically.
+If BuiltIn is set to false, the provider should set ExporterConfig and Sidecar container own.
+- `exporter_config` (Attributes) exporterConfig provided by provider, which specify necessary information to Time Series Database. exporterConfig is valid when builtIn is false. (see [below for nested schema](#nestedatt--spec--component_defs--monitor--exporter_config))

+<a id="nestedatt--spec--component_defs--monitor--exporter_config"></a>
+### Nested Schema for `spec.component_defs.monitor.exporter_config`

+Required:

+- `scrape_port` (String) scrapePort is exporter port for Time Series Database to scrape metrics.

+Optional:

+- `scrape_path` (String) scrapePath is exporter url path for Time Series Database to scrape metrics.

 <a id="nestedatt--spec--component_defs--pod_spec"></a>